-The Town of Bristol began the Home Repair Program as a way to help individuals, who may not have the necessary means, make improvements to their local residence.
+The Town of Bristol began the Home Repair Program as a way to help individuals, who may not have the necessary means, to make improvements to their local residences.

 How is this program funded?